-Being able to refer with confidence means building an 'address book' of specialists with whom you have a good professional relationship:
+Being able to refer with confidence means building an 'address book' of specialists with whom you have a good professional relationship.

-- Within the practice, are there established private specialist referral pathways? - Are there local specialist practices/centres? - Are the referral practices proscribed by practice? - Are you free to recommend your own choices to patients? - Are referral protocols available in written form? - Are there electronic versions?
-Are they supplied by specialist practices/centres? - Are specialist referrals available in-house? - Are there clinicians with special interests in-house? - Will you have freedom to choose whether to refer to these?
+- Within the practice, is there an established convention of NHS and private specialist referral pathways? - Are there local specialist practices/centres? - Are the referral practices proscribed by practice? - Are you free to recommend your own choices to patients? - Are referral protocols available in written form? - Are there electronic versions?
+Are they supplied by specialist practices/centres? - What NHS services are accessible and/or are there private specialists locally in all disciplines? - · Are specialist referrals available in-house? - Are there clinicians with special interests in-house? - Will you have freedom to choose whether to refer to these?